-Water Experiments And Harnessed Energies – Just Fringe Science?First Published: September 27, 2018 Last updated: November 12th, 2018 Estimated Reading Time: 5 minutes 1 comment
+Water Experiments And Harnessed Energies – Just Fringe Science?First Published: September 27, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 5 minutes Posted in: Editorials 1 comment

 Upon first learning of the fascinating, but bizarre, water experiments of Dr. Masaru Emoto it is easy to picture a scene from the Ghostbusters movies, perhaps the one with Ray and Egon shouting obscenities into a jar of liquid in order to evoke a reaction.
 The fact is, though, his results are fascinating and open the door to so many other questions.
 Not least, the power of the human mind and its ability to harness, manipulate, and utilize unseen energies around it.